Aceinna/docs_openrtk/apps/ahrs.rst

 correction and could allow the attitude estimate to become unstable.

 The AHRS/VG APP algorithm also has two major phases of operation.
-The first phase of operation is the high-gain initialization phase.
-During the initialization phase, the OpenIMU unit is expected to be stationary or quasi-static so the EKF weights the accelerometer gravity reference and Earth’s magnetic field reference heavily in order to rapidly estimate the X, Y, and Z rate sensor bias, and the initial attitude and heading of the AHRSx81ZA.
-The initialization phase lasts approximately 60 seconds, and the initialization phase can be monitored in the softwareStatus BIT transmitted by default in each measurement packet.
+The first phase of operation is the attitude initialization phase.
+During the initialization phase, the OpenIMU unit is expected to be stationary or quasi-static to rapidly estimate the X, Y, and Z rate sensor bias, and the initial attitude.
+The initialization phase lasts approximately 2 seconds.
-After the initialization phase, the AHRS/VP APP operates with lower levels of feedback (also referred to as EKF gain) from the accelerometers and magnetometers to continuously estimate and correct for roll, pitch, and heading (yaw) errors, as well as to estimate X, Y, and Z rate sensor bias.
+After the initialization phase, the EKF algorithm in the AHRS/VP APP dynamically tunes the feedback (also referred to as EKF gain) from the accelerometers and magnetometers to continuously estimate and correct for roll, pitch, and heading (yaw) errors, as well as to estimate X, Y, and Z rate sensor bias.